zaschiff/GolangTheCompleteBootcamp/README.md

 ##### PartOfDays

 A simple execution of a switch statement to part the days into a specific greeting message.
 It takes the curent hour of the computer and prints the appropriate response.

+##### luckyNum

+A small command line game that utilizes random values.
+This program also further shows the use of loops.
+It has been modified to meet the lucky number challenges presented at the end of the lecture 176 - Write the Game Logic.

 ##### Exercise1Section4